tecnico-sec/Virtual-Networking/README.md

 Repeat for VM2 and VM3 but creating a second Network adapter in VM2 and calling the `Internal Network` sw-2.

-Finally, create a third Network adapter in VM2 that is `bridged` with your physical address.
+Finally, create a third Network adapter in VM2 that is `nat`-ed with your physical address.
 This interface will be used to access the internet.

 Proceed now to 2.